Your sign up request was successful! Please check your email inbox to confirm.

 With over 30 years’ experience in broadcasting and many awards under her belt, Flora is always on a mission to uncover and mentor new talent.
 She conceived and ran Channel 4’s long running Unreported World and was founding commissioning editor of Witness, Al Jazeera English’s flagship documentary strand.
 She also oversaw 20 new Al Jazeera series.

 Lisya has worked with One World Media in various capacities since 2013.
-She is currently responsible for producing the first edition of Global Short Docs Forum, and managing One World Media projects for nurturing new talent, including the Production Fund and international reporting workshops.
+She is currently responsible for One World Media programmes for nurturing new talent, including the Fellowship, Global Short Docs Forum, and the training workshops.

-Lisya is a freelance producer, working on film and event production for the last eight years.
-She has worked with Open City Documentary Festival, Quadrangle Film Festival and DocumentarIst Istanbul Documentary Days as a programmer and coordinator, managing a range of film and event programmes.
-She is currently producing films and videos with Superplex Pictures and Loft Films, and running practical filmmaking workshops at Arcola Theatre.
+Lisya is a producer and project manager, working on film and event production for over ten years.
+She has worked with the Rory Peck Trust, Barbican Centre, Open City Documentary Festival, and DocumentarIst Istanbul Documentary Days, among others, managing a range of film, event and training programmes.
+She also has experience in video production, and her latest short films are touring festivals worldwide.
 She has an MA in Film Studies, and a background in Political Science.

 Saleh’s role at the DEC is to provide strategic leadership and management to ensure that the charity is run to UK legal and best practice standards.
 He is responsible for reporting to the Board of Trustees and enacting their decisions – while also representing the DEC with major partners, at key events and meetings.

 Prior to joining DEC in 2012, Saleh’s work in the NGO sector included heading Programmes, Fundraising and Communication teams.

 Saleh also has valuable NGO experience in disaster response interventions – and with the DEC he has led appeals for Syria, the Philippines, Gaza, Nepal and around the Ebola crisis.